What is Arthroscopic Rotator Cuff Repair?

 Rotator cuff injuries are common injuries among athletes.
 They occur when one of the four rotator cuff muscles are injured or damaged.
 The rotator cuff muscles involve four muscles that surround the shoulder and are responsible for stabilizing the ball in the socket of the shoulder.
 They work together to provide the shoulder with its powerful range of motion, strength, and the ability to perform overhead activities.
 An injury to the rotator cuff can range from mild tendonitis to a partial or complete tear.
 An arthroscopic rotator cuff repair is typically required in cases that involve a partial or complete tear.
-Dr. Jeff Padalecki, orthopedic shoulder surgeon serving the Austin, Texas area, offers this rotator cuff tear treatment to return patients to the sports and activities they love.
+Dr. Jeff Padalecki, orthopedic shoulder surgeon serving Austin, Round Rock, and Cedar Park, Texas communities, offers this rotator cuff tear treatment to return patients to the sports and activities they love.

 As the muscles get closer to their insertion on the humerus, they are called tendons.
 There are numerous activities that may cause damage to these tendons.
 Sometimes the damage is small and considered “micro” from overuse and impingement.
 Inflammation is very common condition as well.
 Other times, the injury may consist of a tear, or from chronic degenerative changes of the tendon.
 When injuries to the rotator cuff occur, a broad spectrum of symptoms can occur and treatment for the condition will depend on the type of injury or tear, and the number of tendons involved.

 In mild cases that may consist of small or partial tears, or tendonitis, Dr. Padalecki will usually try and treat the condition conservatively using non-operative measures first.
 These consist of rest, ice, anti-inflammatory medications, physical therapy, and possibly, an injection to reduce the inflammation.